 For example, my most unpopular decisions were when I would change the formula used to determine clinicians’ pay.
 In the early years, pay adjustments occurred six times until I found a way that worked.
 Those decisions were unpopular enough for employees to leave.
 And indeed, those decisions made clear that I had authority that others did not have.

-Adding to these tough decisions is knowing that my choices will add a greater sense of distance, isolation, and, perhaps, alienation towards me.
+Adding to these tough decisions is knowing that my choices will add a greater sense of distance, isolation, and, perhaps, alienation from me.

 Another example of a very unpopular decision was when Blue Cross/Blue Shield cut the rates they paid clinicians.
 But in that case, I had nothing to do with the choice itself—only our responses to it.
 Announcing this change was hard for staff to hear, and yet we did not directly lose any employees—different responses.